reubeno/brush/README.md

   You can run `some-command &` but it's proof-of-concept quality at best.
 Standard job management via `fg`, `bg`, and `jobs` is not fully implemented.
 This would be a great area for enthusiastic contributors to dive in :).
 * **Honoring `set` options (e.g., `set -e`).**
   The `set` builtin is implemented, as is `set -x` and a few other options, but most of the behaviors aren't there. `set -e`, for example, will execute but its semantics aren't applied across execution.
+* **Backtick (`) expansions**
+  Modern command expansions (e.g. `$(command)`) work fine.
+It's just the tokenizing and parsing of backtick syntax that isn't there.

 Shell built-ins are a mixed bag.
 Some are completely and fully implemented (e.g. echo), while some only support their most commonly used options.
 Some aren't implemented at all.

 There's certainly more gaps; with time we'll find a way to represent the gaps in some understandable way.
+Ideally, we'd like to evolve the test suites to add tests for all known missing pieces.
+That will let us focus on just "fixing the tests".

 ## Testing strategy